 That’s like saying that starting a business means it will succeed, or because it’s an orange, it must be sweet.

 Sure, most women are indeed very feminine at their core, but just because you’re a woman doesn’t mean you show up as feminine.
-This is not an insult.
-This is a call to you to let who you really are show up for real, before your life passes you by.

 Imagine the look on their faces, especially women.
 (Click here to take the quiz “How High Value High Status Am I on Facebook?”)

 Imagine their posture.
 How are they holding themselves?
 Are their shoulders slumped?
 Are the corners of their mouth sloping downwards?
 Are their mouths tight?
 Are they sensual or are they rigid?
 Or are they free?
 Do they smile or acknowledge you with their eyes or do they avoid looking at you?

 There’s a reason why many women have trouble letting their true selves shine through, and it’s a very sad thing.
 That reason is:

 How feminine energy is conditioned out of women